CypherCove/CoveTools/README.md

 		}
     }

+### Proguard/R8 tip

+Asset loader parameter fields that you reference only by name in annotations are at risk of being stripped during minification.
+If you define these fields only in AssetContainers, you can use a single rule to protect all of these fields:

+    -keep class * implements com.cyphercove.covetools.assets.AssetContainer { *; }

 ## JsonFieldUpdater

 This class lets you update field values (by reflection) by modifying a Json file and loading it at runtime.
 I use this to tweak values quickly without rebuilding the game over and over.
 I create an input listener that calls `jsonFieldUpdater.readFieldsToObjects(...)` in response to a key press.
 For example: